 My dream is to become a farmer.
-Just a Bohemian guy pulling up his own sweet potatoes for dinner.
+Just a Bohemian guy pulling up his own sweet potatoes for dinner.~Lenny Kravitz

-It is pretty simple to reheat sauteed sweet potatoes.
-Our preferred method for the best taste is to warm them up in a skillet over medium heat.
-Allow the sweet potatoes to come to room temperature.
-Heat the skillet up and then add the potatoes to the hot pan.
-Stir the potatoes frequently until they are thoroughly reheated.
+Skillet method: Allow the sweet potatoes to come to room temperature.
+Heat the skillet up, and then add the sweet potatoes to the hot pan with a teaspoon of water.
+Stir the sweet potatoes gently but frequently until they are thoroughly reheated.

-To reheat the sweet potatoes in the microwave, set it to a low-temperature setting first.
+Microwave method: To reheat the sweet potatoes in the microwave, set it to a low-temperature setting first.
 Reheat the potatoes in 30-second intervals.
-Stir in between the heatings and continue to check for doneness.
+Stir in between the heating to help them reheat evenly.

-Do you peel sweet potatoes before sauteeing them?
+Do you peel sweet potatoes before sauteing them?

 You don’t need to peel sweet potatoes before you saute them.
-This is a purely optional step.
+This is a purely optional step, but we like the texture without the peel.
+You’ll see in our photos we peeled ours.
 However, if you choose not to peel the potatoes be sure to wash and scrub them thoroughly before cooking with them.